 extern crate serde;

 If extern crate was able to bring macros into scope by default without this explicit annotation, you would be prevented from using two crates that happened to define macros with the same name.
-In practice this conflict doesn’t come up much, but the more crates you use, the more likely it is.
+In practice, this conflict doesn’t occur often, but the more crates you use, the more likely it is.

-One last important difference between macros and functions: macros must be defined or brought into scope before they’re called in a file, whereas functions can be defined anywhere and called anywhere.
+There is one last important difference between macros and functions: you must define or bring macros into scope before you call them in a file, whereas you can define functions anywhere and call them anywhere.

 Declarative Macros with macro_rules! for General Metaprogramming

 The most widely used form of macros in Rust are declarative macros.
 These are also sometimes referred to as macros by example, macro_rules! macros, or just plain macros.
 At their core, declarative macros allow you to write something similar to a Rust match expression.
 As discussed in Chapter 6, match expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated with the matching pattern.
-Macros also compare a value to patterns that have code associated with them, but in this case the value is the literal Rust source code passed to the macro, the patterns are compared with the structure of that source code, and the code associated with each pattern is the code that replaces the code passed to the macro.
+Macros also compare a value to patterns that have code associated with them; in this situation, the value is the literal Rust source code passed to the macro, the patterns are compared with the structure of that source code, and the code associated with each pattern is the code that replaces the code passed to the macro.
 This all happens during compilation.

+Prod: confirm xref

 To define a macro, you use the macro_rules! construct.
-Let’s explore how to use macro_rules! by taking a look at how the vec! macro is defined.
+Let’s explore how to use macro_rules! by looking at how the vec! macro is defined.
 Chapter 8 covered how we can use the vec! macro to create a new vector with particular values.
-For example, this macro creates a new vector with three integers inside:
+For example, the following macro creates a new vector with three integers inside:

+prod: confirm xref

 let v: Vec<u32> = vec![1, 2, 3];

-We could also use the vec! macro to make a vector of two integers or a vector of five string slices—-we wouldn’t be able to use a function to do the same because we wouldn’t know the number or type of values up front.
+We could also use the vec! macro to make a vector of two integers or a vector of five string slices: we wouldn’t be able to use a function to do the same because we wouldn’t know the number or type of values up front.

-Let’s take a look at a slightly simplified definition of the vec! macro in Listing AD-1:
+Let’s look at a slightly simplified definition of the vec! macro in Listing D-1:

 #[macro_export]